liquid4teur/Windows_OnBoarding/README.md

 # Windows_OnBoarding
-Easier way to install many softwares when booting Windows machine for the first time.
+Easier way to install many software when booting Windows machine for the first time.

+To do so, we're using the chocolatey package manager.